kumarsauravjha/WorldBank_Africa_Transport_Bottleneck/README.md

 _A World Bank project analyzing transport costs, anomalies, and opportunities using the GTCDIT dataset._

 This repository contains Python scripts and reports used to process, analyze, and visualize international transport costs, with a special focus on African exporters.
-The workflow builds on the **Global Transport Costs Dataset for International Trade (GTCDIT)** (2016–2021), and adds derived features, anomaly detection, classification, and targeted Africa-specific studies.
+The workflow builds on the **Global Transport Costs Dataset for International Trade (GTCDIT)**, and adds derived features, anomaly detection, classification, and targeted Africa-specific studies.

 ---